Vector35/binaryninja-api/docs/dev/bnil-llil.md

  - Download [chal1](../files/chal1) and open it with Binary Ninja
  - Next, bring up the `Low Level IL` view by clicking in the options pane at the bottom of the screen (or alternatively, use the `i` key)
+ - Navigate to main (`g`, then "main", or double-click it in the function list)
  - Finally, bring up the python console using: `~`

 Next, enter the following in the console: